realmariano/examples/README.md

 Create an arduino driver, the corresponding sketch and upload it.
 Then use a Qt interface to query the value in the arduino periodically or plot it.

+#### arduino-qt-toogle-led

+Create an arduino driver, the corresponding sketch and upload it.
+The use a Qt interface with ON OFF buttons to set an arduino LED.